-The Teaching and Learning Minor is for students in any major who want to strengthen their knowledge of teaching in schools or other community settings.
-Develop a deeper understanding of topics that impact teachers and educators at all levels such as human development and learning, pedagogy, and diversity in the classroom.
+The Teaching and Learning Minor is for students in any major who want to strengthen their knowledge of teaching and student learning in schools or other community settings.
+Coursework will allow students to develop a deeper understanding of topics that impact teachers and educators at all levels such as human development and learning, pedagogy, and diversity in the classroom.
 Several classes in this Minor provide opportunities to observe and volunteer in formal and informal educational settings.
 The Teaching and Learning Minor is comprised of 6 courses (30 credits) that, when taken together, lay a strong foundation for future educators in a wide variety of settings.